ak/simple_captcha/README.md

 #### Controller Based

-  Include `SimpleCaptcha::ControllerHelpers` into Your captcha validating controller or put the include into `app/controllers/application.rb`
+  Include `SimpleCaptcha::ControllerValidation` into Your captcha validating controller or put the include into `app/controllers/application.rb`

     ApplicationController < ActionController::Base
-      include SimpleCaptcha::ControllerHelpers
+      include SimpleCaptcha::ControllerValidation
     end

   in the view file within the form tags add this code